 The New Design School offers certificates and courses in graphic design if you’re looking to further your craft or expand your arts education.
-The University of Arkansas and Northwest Arkansas Community College are also good resources for continued arts education.
+The University of Arkansas and NorthWest Arkansas Community College are good resources for continued arts education.

 If you’re someone who’d prefer to be at a Broadway show, symphony, or another form of performing arts, the wonderful opportunities to enjoy the arts in Northwest Arkansas are hard to match.
 Theaters of all sizes welcome diverse, world-class performances throughout the region.
-In addition, Northwest Arkansas is home to two symphonic orchestras.

-The Walton Arts Center is Northwest Arkansas’ leading performing art center, located in Fayetteville’s Entertainment District.
-The WAC – as it’s nicknamed – recently completed a $23 million renovation and expansion adding an extra 30,000 square feet of overall space.
+Walton Arts Center is Northwest Arkansas’ leading performing art center, located in Fayetteville.
+The center which opened in 1990, completed an impressive $23 million renovation in 2016.

-RENT 20th Anniversary Tour, The Sound of Music, Beautiful – The Carole King Musical and other classic Broadway performances will make a stop in Northwest Arkansas this year.

 The Symphony of Northwest Arkansas also performs at Walton Arts Center.
 The symphony is a fantastic part of regional arts offerings.

 TheatreSquared, a regional professional theatre, is another important part of our performing arts community.
 In 2011, Fayetteville-based TheatreSquared was recognized by the American Theatre Wing, founder of the Tony Awards, as one of the nation’s 10 most promising emerging theaters.
-They recently broke ground on a permanent theatre in Fayetteville’s Entertainment District.
+A permanent home for the theatre company is being built in Fayetteville.

-There are fantastic, smaller theaters across the region, such as the Arkansas Public Theatre in Rogers, the Sager Creek Arts Center in Siloam Springs, the Arts Center of the Ozarks in Springdale and Trike Theatre in Bentonville just to name a few.
+There are fantastic, smaller theaters across the region, including Arkansas Public Theatre in Rogers, the Sager Creek Arts Center in Siloam Springs, the Arts Center of the Ozarks in Springdale and Trike Theatre in Bentonville.